 - Use your Passion Project as a topic in your college essays.
 Talk about your successes and your failures with the project, and what you learned from them.
 The process of creating your own project to explore your interests will intrigue college admissions officers.

-- Check out my free masterclass to get more tips on creating your first Passion Project!
+- Check out my Free Intro Training to get more tips on creating your first Passion Project!

 - Create a Passion Project just to look “impressive.”
 College admissions officers will be able to see right through it!